JoshuaEstes/dotfiles/README.md

 up
 ```

-# Extras
+## Extras

 * [Cheat Sheets](https://gist.github.com/JoshuaEstes/2627607)
    * Cheat sheets for bash, tmux, vim, git, etc.

-# Configuration
+## Configuration

 Edit `~/.gitconfig` to your liking

-# bin

-* `up` - Runs system updates based on what you have installed and the
-OS that you are running.

-# bash

-## aliases

-Aliases are located in the bash.d/aliases.d directory.
-It will load all files in
-the enabled directory.

-## completions

-Completions are located in bash.d/completions.d/ and will load all files located
-in the enabled directory.

-# Git
-## Configuration

-This project features various hooks that will lint check and run code analysis
-on a code base.
-These can be globally or locally configured.
-Please see the
-hooks section for more information.

-## Commands
+## Git Commands Added

-* `git updatehooks` - Updates the hooks you have in your template directory to the current
+* `git hooks update` - Updates the hooks you have in your template directory to the current
 repository you are working in.
+See the file `bin/git-hooks` for more
+information.

-## Hooks
+## Git Hooks

-As previously stated, hooks exist to run code analysis tools.
-These can be used
-to block a commit if they do not meet various coding standards.

-### phpcs
-### phpmd
+I have various hooks that will run when various events happen.
+These hooks work
+for me and I have setup a framework around using them which others might find
+useful.
+Some documentation can be found in
+`gitconfig.d/templates/hooks/README.md`.

-# Email
+## Email

 Mutt is used for email along with `ppl` for the address book part in which
 contact information is store.
 The address book is configured to keep files in